SumaVarshitha/SUBWAY-Java-app-with-mySQL-database-management/README.md

 # JAVA app for Online food ordering and billing based on SUBWAY

-aims at making unique hotel ID's where people can login to their account ,order their food, see their history and so on..
+aims at making unique customer ID's where people can login into their account ,order food, see  history and so on..

-JAVA on foreground
+JAVA on foreground using Netbeans IDE

 MySQL database management in background

 some important features-

+Individual account for each user.

+Personalized order tracking system.

-individual account making option. order history account basis. special account for owner with all admin privileges. real time stats.
+special account for owner with all admin privileges & stats in real time.

-here is the video..
+have a look at the video..

 https://www.youtube.com/watch?v=esu_h4gowKM